Calculation of critical exponents on fractal lattice Ising model by higher-order tensor renormalization group method: Numerical Results

 \section{Numerical Results}

-To study the critical behavior of the fractal Ising model, we analyze the physical quantities of interest obtained locally by the technique of impurity tensor in Subsection~\ref{local_impurities_subsec} and globally by differentiating the free energy per site in Subsection~\ref{global_subsec}.
-The technique of impurity tensors is also used for obtaining the two-point correlation function in Subsection~\ref{corr_fun_subsec}.
+To study the critical behavior of the fractal Ising model in Fig.~\ref{fig:Fig_1}, we analyze the physical quantities of interest obtained locally by the technique of impurity tensor in Sec.~\ref{local_impurities_subsec} and globally by differentiating the free energy per site in Sec.~\ref{global_subsec}.
+The technique of impurity tensors is also used for obtaining the two-point correlation function in Sec.~\ref{corr_fun_subsec}.

 The impurity tensor is a particular local tensor containing a local observable such as the Ising variable $\sigma_i$ at site $i$.
 Since the fractal lattice is a non-homogeneous system, one might expect a position dependence of the observation.
 The site's location $i$ within the system is determined by the series of extensions of the impurity tensor.
 In our calculations, we aim to keep the observation site $i$ far from the ``outer'' boundary of the system.
 More specifically, at each extension step, we insert a single impurity tensor alternatively to the upper left and the lower right site in the four sites in the center of the 12-cluster defined by Eq.~\eqref{T_ext}.